 SECTION 5.
 REGULAR MEETING OF DIRECTORS.

 The Board of Directors shall meet no less than six times per year.
-Notice of each regular meeting shall be mailed (postmarked) to each Director and Officer at least five days prior to said meetings.
+Notice of each regular meeting shall be mailed (postmarked) or emailed to each Director and Officer at least five days prior to said meetings.

 SECTION 6.
 SPECIAL MEETINGS OF DIRECTORS.